wildercb/privacy_stories/README.md

 - **Notebook**: [`graphs_stories/graphs.ipynb`](graphs_stories/graphs.ipynb)

 ### 2. Generate Privacy Stories

+To use openai, first create a secrets.py file in the utils directory.
+Add OPENAI_API_KEY = {your open api key}, also provides functionality to run local models with Ollama.

 Upload a privacy policy file to the `input` folder, then use the following notebook to generate privacy stories: